ncarignan/21-back-end-deployment/README.md

 * [Getting started with NodeJS on TravisCI](https://docs.travis-ci.com/user/languages/javascript-with-nodejs)

 ## Feature Tasks
-Deploy the application built on lab 19 using Github/Heroku/Travis CI using the process illustrated in class.
+* Deploy the application built on lab 19 using Github/Heroku/Travis CI using the process illustrated in class.

-## Stretch Goals
-Link your deployed apllication to AWS using Heroku's environment variables.
+* Link your deployed apllication to AWS using Heroku's environment variables.

 ## travis.yml sample
 Use the following .yml file as a starting point for your deployment.
 It sets up the addons required to use the libraries we have been using in class.